The Collection

 No analysis available

-Split AC is strongly confirmed across the public remarks for The Collection, with many listings explicitly saying "split AC," "3 split AC units," "split AC in every room," and "split system ACs."
-The evidence appears across multiple agents and listing types, so this does not look like a one-off copy-paste error.
+Split AC is strongly confirmed for The Collection.
+Across many current listings, numerous agents explicitly mention it in unit remarks, often with details such as "3 split AC units," "split AC through out," "split AC in every room," and "Mitsubishi split AC unit."
+The evidence is consistent across multiple listings and does not look like a one-off copy-paste error.

 No analysis available